History of chess: Shapes of pieces

-The pieces, which had been nonrepresentational in Islamic countries (see piece values in shantranj), changed shape in Christian cultures.
+The pieces, which had been nonrepresentational in Islamic countries (see piece values in shatranj), changed shape in Christian cultures.
 Carved images of men and animals reappeared.
 The shape of the rook, originally a rectangular block with a V-shaped cut in the top, changed; the two top parts separated by the split tended to get long and hang over, and in some old pictures look like horses' heads.
 The split top of the piece now called the bishop was interpreted as a bishop's mitre or a fool's cap.

 By the mid-12th century, the pieces of the chess set were depicted as kings, queens, bishops, knights and men at arms.
 Chessmen made of ivory began to appear in North-West Europe, and ornate pieces of traditional knight warriors were used as early as the mid 13th century.
 The initially nondescript pawn had now found association with the pedes, pedinus, or the footman, which symbolized both infantry and loyal domestic service.